snigdhasambitak/hackernews-api/README.md

    2. `story`(the response structure containing Author, Karma, Title, Comments and Position),
    3. `topstories`(the list of top stories) and
    4. `user`(which contains the varius fileds of an author)
 2. `Handlers` : Where we mock and call the various services.
-This also enables us to extend our program and later ad additional functionalities instead of modifying the existing fuctions
+This also enables us to extend our program and later add additional functionalities instead of modifying the existing services
 3. `Hackernews services` : We define the various services as per our requirememts.
    1. GetItem returns item from hackernews API for given id
       ```